CHANDRASEKAR8610/phone-directory2/README.md

 ### 1.4.2 Authenticate an account
 If you have already registered, you may have to do authentication like the following one.
 ```
+Click 1 to view to view Latest Products
+Else, Click 0 to Register or Authenticate.
+Enter your choice = 0

+To Register Click  2
+Else to Authenticate Click 3
+Enter your choice = 3

 Enter your user Id = 15f408e8-e0a6-11ea-87d0-0242ac130003

 Authenticating your Account.....